FFFF-0000h/Logic-Drills/JAVASCRIPT/LINEAR/Area & Perimeter of a Right Angled Triangle/README.md

-Find the area and perimeter of a right-angled triangle
+# Find the area and perimeter of a right-angled triangle
+- get the value for area
+- get the value for perimeter
+- process and output result